 Repetitive Strain Injury (RSI) Thumb Injury Claims

 RSI type injuries are common in office-based workers who regularly use computers.
-The Health and Safety Executive have provided employers with regulations and recommendations on how to prevent RSI for many years.

 Employers should risk assess the work that you undertake for risk of RSI and, if it is a risk factor, provide adequate breaks from the computer and offer devices such as wrist supports.
-These risk assessments may have been undertaken by supervisors or occupation health specialists hired by the company, but if you don’t recall one having happened or have evidence that you’ve asked for support but never received it then please get in touch so we can assess your claim.
+These risk assessments may have been undertaken by supervisors or occupational health specialists hired by the company, but if you don’t recall one having happened or have evidence that you’ve asked for support but never received it then please get in touch so we can assess your claim.

 How Much Time Do I Have To Make A Thumb Injury Claim?

-As with all claims in the UK, any thumb injury claims are time limited by law.
+As with all claims in the UK, any thumb injury claims are time-limited by law.
 This means that you must ensure you begin a claim prior to the time limit, otherwise, it will be rejected automatically.

 The table below shows the different scenarios and the associated time limits: